Edoardo Lancini: Club career

 Lancini is a youth exponent from Brescia Calcio.
 He made his debut on 10 May 2014 against Reggina Calcio in a Serie B game.
 He came in as a 33rd-minute substitute for Valerio Di Cesare in a 0–1 away win.

-He joined Palermo in August 2019.
+He joined Palermo in August 2019, being part of the squad that won promotion from Serie D to Serie C in 2020, and then to Serie B in 2022.
+After a single Serie B season with scarce appearances in the first team, Lancini left Palermo in June 2023 and was subsequently signed by Serie C club Virtus Entella.